mgorav/CNNImageRecoginition/README.md

 Visual learning is one of the major parts of human learning.
 Convolutional Neural Network (CNN) has made computer vision and hence computer-based visual learning possible.
 CNN based computer vision learning has many business use cases:

-1. Facial recognition - get rid of old style access card entry to the office and may more business use cases.
+1. **Facial recognition** - get rid of old style access card entry to the office and may more business use cases.

-2. Self-driving cars - detect various roads sign and assist self-driving algorithm
+2. **Self-driving cars** - detect various roads sign and assist self-driving algorithm

-3. Car number plate detection - paperless parking ticket experience
+3. **Car number plate detection** - paperless parking ticket experience

-4. HR bots taking interviews - job seekers behavior analysis and hence bots recommendations for employee fit for a company
+4. **HR bots taking interviews** - job seekers interview behavior analysis and hence bots recommendations for employee fit for a company

-5. Bank check recognition
+5. **Bank check recognition**

-6. Retail store experience like Amazon GO
+6. **Retail store experience** like Amazon GO

-8. Gesture recognition
+8. **Gesture recognition**

 9. etc ..